eliseevavika/MealPrep/README.md

 * Creating the database class: I implemented a subclass of RoomDatabase that serves as the main access point to the database.
 This class is annotated with @Database and includes the entity classes and database version information.
 * Defining DAO (Data Access Object) interface: I created an interface that defines the database operations using annotations such as @Insert, @Update, @Delete, and @Query.
 This interface serves as a bridge between the application and the database, allowing for convenient data access and manipulation.
 * Accessing the database in the application: I utilized the RoomDatabase instance in my application's components, such as ViewModel or Repository class, to perform database operations asynchronously using coroutines or LiveData.

+## Optimization
+I improved the performance and efficiency of the UI by implementing Jetpack Compose's optimization techniques.
+By minimizing unnecessary recomposition, I ensured that only the relevant parts of the UI are updated when needed.
+This optimization significantly reduces the computational overhead, resulting in a more responsive and fluid user experience.
+* Example 1